YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/Graph Logic/Properties.md

 ## Properties

-Properties are **editable fields** that you can connect to graph elements using Property workflow.
+Properties are **editable fields** that you can **connect to graph elements using Property workflow**.
 They can be found on graph elements such as **Contexts, Blocks and Operators**.

-Properties are displayed on graph elements and will change their value accordingly to their actual value in the graph : Connecting another property to a property slot will display the computed value of the connected property.
+**Properties are displayed on graph elements and will change their value accordingly to their actual value in the graph** : Connecting another property to a property slot will display the computed value of the connected property.

 After disconnecting a connected property, the field reverts to the previously set property value.